10 Tools and Tips to Self-Study English Effectively

-How confident are you?
+How confident are you with your English?

-Your answer should be:
+Your answer should be: totally confident.

-And if this is true, you know you can definitely learn English by yourself, right?
+Then you know you can definitely learn English by yourself, right?

 Why Try Self-studying English?

-But you soon realize that all the resources you need can be found at home.
+Luckily, all the resources you need can be found at home.

 The truth is, the internet is not only your best source for learning English, but also the easiest way to study at home any time you want.